 Kiruna Travel Guide

-What was once a sleepy mining town has now become a bustling hive of activity during the winter months when Kiruna hosts the annual Snow Festival, and although the city's population has not grown dramatically over the last few decades, it still sees throngs of travellers and tourists passing through each year to enjoy the festivities of the Snow Festival, which include an ice sculpture contest, the annual summer Kiruna Festival and, of course, the famous Icehotel in Jukkasjärvi.
+What was once a sleepy mining town has now become a bustling hive of activity during the winter months when Kiruna hosts the annual Snow Festival, Although the city's population has not grown dramatically over the last few decades, it still sees throngs of travellers and tourists passing through each year to enjoy the festivities.
+This is in addition to the annual summer Kiruna Festival and, of course, the famous Ice Hotel in Jukkasjärvi.

-At other times visitors can enjoy winter activities like dog-sledding, hunting, and experiencing the local Sami culture; Kiruna is also one of the best places in Sweden to see the Northern Lights.
+Visitors can enjoy winter activities like dog-sledding and hunting in Kiruna and the surrounding countryside, as well as experiencing the local Sami culture.
+Kiruna is also one of the best places in Sweden to see the Northern Lights.
 Summer in Kiruna offers a host of outdoor activities, including hiking, canoeing, river-rafting, cave exploration, and expeditions to view the famous Midnight Sun.

 Become our Kiruna Travel Expert